Motion Design

 Front is focused, back is dismissed

-Modals come forward, background dims behind.
-Z communicates hierarchy and what the user should attend to.
+Modals come forward and the background dims behind.
+Z shows hierarchy and where the user should look.

-Where does this element live when it is not visible?
+Where does this element live when you can't see it?

-Does the animation show it coming from and returning to that place?
+Does the animation carry it from that place and back to it?

 If either answer is no, fix the direction.